How am I spending my time?

 From you to me:

-- Please bias towards overcommunicating with me.
-Leave pauses or occasionally check so I can interrupt you if you're telling me stuff I don't think is relevant.
+- Bias towards overcommunicating with me.
+Leave pauses so I can interrupt you if you're telling me stuff I don't think is relevant.

 - State your uncertainties and where you've made assumptions.

-- Exception: use synchronous communication if we are colleagues and something is blocking you from completing work.
+- Exception: if we are colleagues and something is blocking you.

-- Use WhatsApp, Messenger or Telegram for personal stuff (no formal work comms).
+- WhatsApp, Messenger or Telegram for personal stuff (no formal work comms).

 - Exception: If we're working somewhere that doesn't have a communication tool, you can send work comms here.

-- Use Google Docs or similar for anything longer or that needs collaboration.
+- Google Docs or similar for anything longer or that needs collaboration.

-- Use email for everything else, or where you're not sure.
+- Email for everything else, or where you're not sure.

-- I think it's fine for you to send me asynchronous communications while sitting next to me.
+- It's fine for you to send me asynchronous communications while sitting next to me.

 - Add '[Action required]' to the subject.